 Opens Door for Government Jobs

-According to estimates, for 20 percent Americans, English is a secondary language i.e. they speak some other language at home.
+According to estimates, for 21% Americans, English is a secondary language i.e. they speak some other language at home.
 Most of these are immigrants and minorities in US.

 Many government jobs, especially those that involve dealing with minorities and immigrants or formulating/reviewing policies for them, need applicants to be bilingual.
 It helps a person secure government jobs.